Delhi to Spiti Valley

 The nearest airport to Kaza is in Bhuntar, Kullu.
 It is about 231 km away from the quaint village of Kaza.

 How to reach from Delhi to Spiti Valley on Train?

 There are no direct trains to Spiti Valley.
-The nearest railway station would be Shimla.
+The nearest railway station is Shimla station.

 What is the best route for Delhi to Spiti valley?

 The best route for Delhi to Spiti Valley is through Shimla because of the slow altitude gain and less coarser roads than the Manali route.

 How to travel from Delhi to Spiti Valley in December?

-In December the only road through which Spiti is accessible is via Shimla.
+In December, the only road through that allows accessibility is via Shimla.